-Featured screenings: Owen Land at Anthology Film Archives
+Owen Land/George Landow’s films are featured at Anthology Film Archives December 2011.

 The late George Landow, who from the late 1970s onward went by the name Owen Land, had a long history as a fascinating and elusive figure in the American avant-garde film world since the 1960s.
 He distanced himself from this scene in the 1970s, though Land and his work have been rediscovered and distributed around the world by LUX along with a book Two Films by Owen Land, which is assembled and edited by Mark Webber.

 Owen Land’s work stands apart from other American avant-garde films because of its religious themes.
 He gives this reason for exploring religious themes in his work, “I’ve had conversion experiences myself, and I’m interested in observing them in other people; especially radical personality changes.”1 Gregory Springer points out that Land may be the only experimental filmmaker addressing Christianity with his work.
 (Springer, 1979) It is necessary to explore this theme in Land’s work.